The 5 Western States With An Amish Population (2025)

 Will Amish settle in other Western States?
 Which might be the most likely candidates?

-If I had to take a guess, I’d say the next two candidates would be Washington and New Mexico – in part for their proximity to existing communities.
-Amish have in fact lived in both states before, with a previous settler describing his eastern Washington community as “paradise”.
+If I had to take a guess, I’d say the next most likely candidate would be Washington – in part for its proximity to existing Amish communities.
+Amish have in fact lived in Washington before, with a previous settler describing his eastern Washington community as “paradise”.

 It’s interesting to me to learn about how the Amish in particular feel the need to set up communities in areas far from other Amish communities.
 They are true pioneers.
 I am interested in learning how they fare in coming years.
 I find the whole idea of their moving West to be a modern day adventure of a people who are traditionally known to be “in the world but not OF the world”.
 It’s gotta be difficult.